Osaka arson suspect identified, buildings to be checked

 Firefighters initially found 27 people in a state of cardiac arrest, including three who were resuscitated, officials said.
 A fourth survivor was brought down by an aerial ladder from a window on the sixth floor with a slight injury.

-Some of the clinic’s clients who spoke to Japanese media said the clinic was popular and was always crowded with up to 20 people waiting, especially on Fridays when special counselling and programs were available for those preparing to return to work after sick leave.
+Some of the clinic’s clients who spoke to Japanese media said it was popular and always crowded with up to 20 people waiting, especially on Fridays when special counselling and programs were available for those preparing to return to work after sick leave.

 The clinic’s psychiatrist, Kotaro Nishizawa, could not be reached since the fire.